ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 * vSphere ESXi 6.7 Update 1 (build 6.7.0-13004448)
 * vSphere ESXi 6.5 Update 2 (build 6.5.0-13004031)
 * vCenter Server Appliance 6.7 Update 1b (build 6.7.0-11727113)
 * Platform Services Controller 6.7 Update 1b (build 6.7.0-11727113)

+The Windows software that is ordered for Microsoft Active Directory (AD) and DNS (Domain Name System) services is upgraded to Windows Server 2016 for both configuration options: the VSIs (Virtual Server Instances) and the two highly-available Windows VMs.

+The AD domain functional level remains at 2008 to allow for backward compatibility with any potential secondary instances.
+If compatibility with earlier (2008) secondary instances is not a consideration in your environment, you can upgrade the domain functional level to a higher version.

 For more information, see [vCenter Server Bill of Materials](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_bom).

-The Windows software that is ordered for Microsoft Active Directory (AD) and DNS (Domain Name System) services is upgraded to Windows Server 2016 for both configuration options: the VSIs (Virtual Server Instances) and the two highly-available Windows VMs.
-For more information about selecting your VMware components, see [Software BOM for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_bom#vc_bom-software).

 ### vSAN storage enhancements
 {: #relnotes_v30-vcs-vsan}